Nanoseb/shat/README.md

 # shat (secure Chat)
-A *very* simple encrypted chat over a network in bash
+A *very* simple encrypted chat over a network in bash using netcat and openssl.

 Please change the password in the script